carlonicora/RAW/jinx.md

 Please keep in mind that this method to create an adventure is based both on a structured and well-known storytelling technique, as well as an easy to use anatomy.
 It all starts with Dan Harmon's "Story Circle".
 Dan Harmond simplified Joseph Campbell "Monomyth" also known as "The Hero's Journey".
 Dan Harmond divides every story in a circle identified by eight steps.
 This Story Circle can be applied to every story in every media.
 Hence it can be used to create amazing adventures whose story will relate to your players.

 The reason to use this method is to create stories that will glue your players to the chairs, asking for more.
 It is the same method scriptwriters use for your favourite films, and while you may not realise it yet, they all follow the same storytelling structure.
-Jinx has distilled all these information in a simple step-by-step methodology.
+Jinx has distilled all this information in a simple step-by-step methodology.

-However, defore describing every step, you should know a bit more about the Story Circle and how it works.
+However, before describing every step, you should know a bit more about the Story Circle and how it works.
 You will understand why I try to divide my adventures into four sessions.
 If you divide the story circle horizontally, the top part is the start and the end of the story, while the bottom part identifies the characters' growth and change.
 The ordinary versus the special, life versus death, consciousness versus unconsciousness or order versus chaos.
 If you give the right rhythm to your adventure, this will be felt by your players, as their characters were in a great film.
 When the characters move from one semicircle to the other, they evolve.
 By dividing the story circle vertically as well, you identify four intersections and four spaces.
 These are the main parts of our adventures.
 Every time one of the lines intersect the circle, you define a story point, additionally, between each point, you can identify another story point.
 With this method, you can identify a total of 8 story points.
 These points will navigate a hero through their story, piece by piece.

 Dan Harmond named each of the 8 points: